simplefoc/Arduino-FOC/README.md

 > Using the hardware external interrupts usualy results in a bit better and more realible performance but software interrupts will work very good as well.

 #### Arduino Hardware external interrupt
-Arduino hadrware external interrupt pins are pin `2` and `3`.
+Arduino UNO has two hadrware external interrupt pins, pin `2` and `3`.
 And in order to use its functionallities the encoder channels `A` and `B` will have to be connected exacly on these pins.

 Simple FOC `Encoder` class already has implemented initialisation and encoder `A` and `B` channel callbacks.
 All you need to do is define two funcitons `doA()` and `doB()`, the buffering functions of encoder callback funcitons `encoder.handleA()` and `encoder.handleB()`.